 You can enroll in up to 4.5 credits in winter session.
 Highly motivated and academically strong students may be granted permission to enroll in more than the designated winter course load limit with prior approval.

 You may not register for the same course more than two times.
 You are considered registered for a course if you are enrolled after the end of the schedule adjustment period.
-You must petitionthe Office of Undergraduate Education (OUE) for a third and final attempt of a course taken at UMBC [or] another institution.
+You must petition the Academic Standards and Policy Administration for a third and final attempt of a course taken at UMBC [or] another institution.
 An attempt is defined as enrollment in a UMBC course (or its equivalent at another institution) in which the student has received a grade or an official withdrawal noted on the transcript.

 Current UMBC students who have applied for fall graduation will be blocked from winter session registration.
 To register for winter session courses, contact the Registrar’s Office, and request to be term activated for winter session.